man-group/ArcticDB/.github/PULL_REQUEST_TEMPLATE.md

    Code change checklist...
   </summary>

- - [ ] Have you updated the relevent docstring/documentation pages?
+ - [ ] Have you updated the relevant docstring/documentation pages?
  - [ ] Does your change support the following schema options:
    - [ ] Dynamic schema
    - [ ] Sparse data